farlee2121/DevEssentialsBlog/_drafts/2021-11-12-Foundations-of-Measurement.md

 TODO: rename file to match final title
 # Foundation of Measurement

 Software Engineers are differentiated from other programming disciplines by economical, repeatable, and reliable results.
 Such consistency requires measurement, data on which to make informed decisions.
-I propose that source control an work item tracking are the minimal kernel of such process.
+I propose that source control an work item tracking are the kernel of such process.

 First, what are the goals of a refined process?
 What do we want refine through measurement?
 - Delivery of expected value